keyuncheng/MF-TAPNet/README.md

 Instructions
 ------

-To train and evaluate the TF-MAPNet model, you may follow the instructions.
+To train and evaluate the MF-TAPNet model, you may follow the instructions.

 ### Dependencies